MatthewGebhart/reading-notes/Class-5.md

 ### Three ways to insert CSS

 - External CSS
-  - External style sheet fule that is referenced by each page and placed in the `<link>` element in the `<head>` section of an HTML page
+  - External style sheet file that is referenced by each page and placed in the `<link>` element in the `<head>` section of an HTML page
   - external file must have a .css extension and should not contain any HTML tags
 - Internal CSS
   - May be used if one single HTML page has a unique style